diethardsteiner/diethardsteiner.github.io/_posts/2017-04-09-CDE-and-MDX-Drilldownmember.md

 ![](/images/mdx-drilldownmember/mdx-drilldownmember-15.png)

-So know we know how to make our selector more specific:
+So now we know how to make our selector more specific:

 ```css
 table.dataTable > tbody > tr.drill-down-level-1